Harish-tig/Smart-Irrigation-System.-IOT-based/README.md

 - **Remote Control and Monitoring:**
   - Enabled remote control and monitoring capabilities, allowing users to adjust irrigation settings remotely via a smartphone or web interface.
+- **More:**
+  - To get more idea about how i built this project Open the Above Folder and read info.md.